quantfreedom/QuantFreedom/README.md

 create venv in folder
-ipython kernel install --user --name=qfFree activate pip install from backtester folder pip install -e "blhablhab" you have to make sure you have auto save on if you want to have your commits auto showing up in source control or you have to save the file before it shows up make sure you have auto save set to after delay if you want it to auto update
+ipython kernel install --user --name=qfFree activate install gitlens so you can see branches and remotes pip install from backtester folder pip install -e "blhablhab" you have to make sure you have auto save on if you want to have your commits auto showing up in source control or you have to save the file before it shows up make sure you have auto save set to after delay if you want it to auto update